braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/conditional_logic.md

 #### String

-A [string][11] is made up of alpha-numeric characters and stores a piece of data about your user.
-For example, you may have `favorite_color: red` or `phone_number: 3025981329`.
-String values must have apostrophes around them.
+a [string][11] is made up of alpha-numeric characters and stores a piece of data about your user. for example, you may have `favorite_color: red` or `phone_number: 3025981329`. string values must have apostrophes around them.

 {% raw %}